syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 |ZeroOrOne |    Enables or disables none or one symbol group can be expand |

  **2.List**
-  This symbol filter display mode is visually represented in a ListView. we able to add or remove the filters from the list by clik the moreshapes button and checked/unchecked the items in the filters.
+  This symbol filter display mode is visually represented in a ListView. we able to add or remove the filters from the list by click the moreshapes button and checked/unchecked the items in the filters.
 Checkmarks indicate the filters added in the List.

 |SymbolFilterDisplayMode|Description|
 |----------|-----------|